This article describes general procedures that you can use

 To use a parallel installation to troubleshoot shutdown behavior:

-programs one at a time on the parallel installation.
+drivers and programs one at a time on the parallel installation.

 - Shut down and restart the computer between each program